marvinroger/vertigo-stack/README.md

 ## Features

-* Stylus and CoffeScript build on change with source maps support
+* Stylus and ES6-7 build on change with source maps support
-* BrowserSync on Stylus/CoffeeScript code change
+* BrowserSync on Stylus/ES6-7 code change
 * HTML5 Boilerplate-lite with Google Analytics embedded
 * Build with humans.txt update date
 * Automatic testing/deployment with Wercker